 - 20 Resources & References

 Introduction to Degus

-The Degu is a curious playful critter, relatively new to the pet scene.
-If handled from a very young age, they make wonderful and gentle domestic pets.
+The Degu is a curious, playful critter, relatively new to the pet scene.
+If handled from a very young age, they make fun and gentle domestic pets.

 Common Name: Degu

 Relative Size: Average (as compared to other rodents)